Climate Change Adaptation

 Training & capacity building

 PAC has developed mechanisms for lesson-learning and sharing of good practice, as well as disseminating information and knowledge products based on the experience of PAC and other practitioners.
-We offer tailored training, capacity building and targeted knowledge products, and a Climate Change and Disaster Risk Reduction diploma.
-All of our training can be tailored to suit the needs of the client.
+We offer tailored training, capacity building and targeted knowledge products.

 Contact our International Climate Change Team